mszakacz/mszakacz/README.md

 - Unit tests
 - Upgrade app version
 - Saving in device Downloads folder
 - Deployment to AppStore and GooglePlay

+## 📱 Elections control app (name covered)

+#### Project Description:
+Commercial project, mobile app for election stewards and members of the electoral commission to control the elections.
+App shows details about Election commission that user is connected, displays teaching videos and documents and offers such a functionalities like posting election frequency, number of ballots and votes for candidates.
+Since polling station may be located in places without good internet connection, app support offline mode - all data are stored locally and starts synchronization when internet connection is restored.

+#### Stack / Tools / Skills:
+- Flutter / Dart
+- BLoC (state management)
+- Offline mode with synchronization
+- Authentication
+- Deep Linking
+- Video player with full screen mode
+- YouTube videos data
+- Unit tests
+- Saving in device Downloads folder
+- REST API
+- Deployment to AppStore and GooglePlay

 ## 📱 AuriDM